wangyiqiu/dbscan-python/README.md

 # Overview

-This repository hosts one of the fastest parallel code for Euclidean DBSCAN.
+This repository hosts fast parallel DBSCAN clustering code for lower dimensional Euclidean space.
 The code automatically uses all available POSIX threads to speedup DBSCAN clustering.
 It stems from a paper presented in SIGMOD'20: [Theoretically Efficient and Practical Parallel DBSCAN](https://arxiv.org/abs/1912.06255).

 Our software on 1 thread is on par with all serial state-of-the-art DBSCAN packages, and provides additional speedup via multi-threading.
 Below, we show a simple benchmark comparing our code with the DBSCAN implementation of Sklearn, tested on a 4-core computer, and a visualization of the clustering result.
 The time saved will be more significant on a larger data set and a machine with more cores.

+Currently the software supports data sets with dimensionality 2 - 20.

 <p float="left">
 <img src="https://github.com/wangyiqiu/dbscan-python/blob/master/compare.png" alt="timing" width="300"/>